 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 17,997 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009, through September.
+These interactive presentations contain the latest oil & gas production data from all 24,446 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through September 2019.

 The ‘Advanced Insights’ presentation is displayed below:

-Early next week we will have a post on all 10 covered states in the US.
+Early next week, we will have a new post on the Eagle Ford.

 Note that a significant portion of production in the Permian comes from vertical wells and/or wells that started production before 2008, which are excluded from these presentations.